FrancescoGanis/francescoganis.github.io/index.md

 show_tile: false
 ---

+Hey, I'm an Italian PhD student living in Copenhagen, Denmark.

-This is where I post about both personal and work-related projects as well as some of my passions such as photography and music!
+<p>This is where I post about both personal and work-related projects as well as some of my passions such as photography and music!</p>